LiamHz/public-notes/red-dawn.md

 Financial Analysis Swat Team Overview
 =====================================

-## Overview
-FOLLOW THE MONEY!
-We'll look at the top 5 industries in the world by market cap, and will be looking into the top 2 companies in those industries (so a total of 10 companies).
-These businesses are going to make cuts and are likely loosing revenue.
-So when they do, whatever costs they cut is either revenue for other companies (products or services they're using that they won't pay for anymore), or employees salaries.
-We'll also be analyzing growth rations, how cash position will affect companies abilities to survive, and what are some things that will stay the same and other that will inevitably change.
-We'll be adapting along the way based on what we find.

 ## The Plan
 1. Identify the top 5 industries by market cap
 2. Find the top 2 companies in those industries (so a total of 10 companies)